coolbreeze413/GeditSafetySave/README.txt

 Summary
 =======

-This plugin will cause "gedit" to immediately and automatically stash all unsaved documents.
+This plugin will cause "gedit" to immediately(!) and automatically stash all unsaved documents.